 Are hostels just for young people?

 We welcomes visitors of all ages.
 While the majority of our hostel guests are between 18 and 30 years of age, seniors, families and groups also enjoy using our hostels across the United States and around the world.

 A parent, legal guardian or an adult leader of an organized group must accompany all hostel guests under 18 years of age.

 What does it cost to stay in a hostel?

-Do I have to be a member to stay at an HI hostel?
+Do I have to be a member to stay at a HI USA hostel?